BKcore/Orion/README.md

 ##Description

-Orion is a lightweight PHP5 web framework designed for small-scale websites and applications.
+Orion is a lightweight PHP5 web framework designed for small to medium scale websites and applications.

-## TODO-LIST

-* Finalize the orion-admin theme (So we have finally something that doesn't hurt the eye)
-* Installation documentation
-* Module samples (Already a bit of labs module [WIP])